 7 ways to protect yourself from data leaks

 1) Remove your personal information from the internet: While no service can promise to completely erase your data from the internet, using a data removal service is one of the best steps you can take.
-These services may be pricey, but so is your privacy.
 They do the heavy lifting by actively scanning and removing your personal information from hundreds of websites.
 This helps protect you from scammers who may cross-reference data from breaches with other information they find on the dark web.

 My top recommendation is Incogni, which has a very clean interface and will scan 195 websites for your information and remove it and keep it removed.

-Special Holiday Deal for CyberGuy Readers (65% off – lowest price anywhere): Incogni offers a 30-day money-back guarantee and an exclusive CyberGuy discount available only through the links in this article.
-Pricing is just $5.24/month for an individual plan (billed annually) or $11.54/month for a family plan (up to 4 people), both providing fully automated data removal services, including recurring removal from over 190 data brokers.
-I recommend the family plan—it breaks down to only $2.89 per person per month for comprehensive, year-round coverage.
-This is an outstanding service, and I highly recommend giving it a try to see the benefits for yourself.
+Special for CyberGuy Readers (60% off): Incogni offers A 30-day money-back guarantee and then charges a special CyberGuy discount only through the links in this article of $6.49/month for one person (billed annually) or $13.19/month for your family (up to 4 people) on their annual plan and get a fully automated data removal service, including recurring removal from 190+ data brokers.
+I recommend the family plan because it works out to only $4.12 per person per month for year-round coverage.
+It’s an excellent service, and I highly recommend at least trying it out to see what it’s all about.

 Get Incogni for your family (up to 4 people) here